Policy last updated

 Enrolment in specialist schools and other specialist education settings

-In Victoria, all students with disability can enrol in their local government school or any other government mainstream school if there is sufficient accommodation.
+In Victoria, all students with disability have a legislated right to enrol at their designated neighbourhood school and may be enrolled at another neighbourhood school subject to sufficient accommodation.
 Refer to the Placement Policy for more information.

-In addition to mainstream schools, there are a range of government specialist settings that provide specialised education for students with specific disability and high needs.
+In addition to neighbourhood schools, there are a range of government specialist schools and education settings available for students with specific disability and high needs.
 These settings include specialist schools, specialist campuses and supported inclusion schools.

 Each specialist setting has specific enrolment eligibility criteria that are approved by the Minister for Education or their delegates (typically the department’s regional directors).
-Specialist settings must have a local enrolment policy that lists these enrolment eligibility criteria, and must publish their local enrolment policy in a visible and accessible location on their school website.
+Specialist settings must have a local enrolment policy that lists these enrolment eligibility criteria and must publish it in a visible and publicly accessible location, for example, on their school website or other public platform.

 Local enrolment policy templates for specialist schools and for supported inclusion schools are available on the School Policy Templates Portal at: Enrolment – specialist schools and supported inclusion (staff login required).